SITE MENU

 "I have a LinkSys model DI-524 router.

-With power on, the router is breaking squelch on my 2m reciever over 30 feet away.
+With power on, the router is breaking squelch on my 2m receiver over 30 feet away.
 This is with the squelch full clockwise and scanning is out of the question.
 With the router off, the Yaesu 7800 is performing as advertised."

 "The 624 is history as soon as I can get a replacement."